Sentisis/pipibot/README.md

 npm install
 ```

-2) [Setup](https://my.slack.com/services/new/bot) the bot integration in your Slack channel.
+2) [Set up](https://my.slack.com/services/new/bot) the bot integration in your Slack channel.
 You will need the Token.

 3) Run pipibot, using the token you just copied: